clintcarter1999/JokesAPI/README.md

 The stateless architecture of RESTful API lend well to scaling horizontally across multiple servers.
 Client information is not stored on the server.
 It just receives a single requests and provides a single response.
 The issue here is the database.
 SQLite is not distributed.

 ### *Distributed Cache*
 I came across an interesting url with regard to distributed cache in .Net Core applications.
 My quick glimpse of the information shows some powerful ability to add scalability.
-Here is the article I want to read first:
+Here is the article:
  [https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed?view=aspnetcore-3.1](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed?view=aspnetcore-3.1)
-If you are reading this then I did not have time to tackle this topic yet.
+I did not have time to tackle this topic yet.
 However, I consider it important in the design.

 ## Logging Consideration
-I decided to use Serilog because it uses structured logging.
-It also supports "enrichers" which provides the ability to add information (such as requestor info) or improve the understandability (perhaps of stack traces).
-For now, I am logging to a structured viewer called Seq by Datalust.
+I decided to use Serilog and log it to a structured logging service (Seq by Datalust).
 Serilog updates Seq in batches to minimize logging performance bottlenecks.

 Useful articles:
 	https://stackify.com/nlog-vs-log4net-vs-serilog/